Minimum Car Insurance Requirements by State [2023]

 Although these are the only coverages required by state law, many other types of insurance are available.
 For example, many drivers choose to buy comprehensive and collision insurance to better protect their cars.

+Which states do not require car insurance?
 Most states require car insurance, but there are a few that don’t.
 Currently, only two states don’t require car insurance before you can start driving:

 Many other states allow drivers to make a large cash deposit with the DMV rather than buy car insurance.
 Every state is different, but the deposit amounts are usually between $25,000 and $115,000.
 Due to the large deposit amount and the inconvenience of getting into an accident, most experts recommend getting insurance instead.

-Find Affordable Insurance in Your State Today
+Find Affordable Car Insurance in Your State Today

 No matter how much state car insurance you need, minimum coverage offers the lowest prices.
 While understanding how much insurance you need might be a bit confusing, you don’t have to figure it out by yourself — an insurance representative can help.